keyboardr/MapSL/docs/migration.md

 ## Migration Steps

-Assuming you are using the recommended pattern with a `ProcessServiceLocator` singleton backed by `SimpleServiceLocator`, here are the steps to migrate.
+Assuming you are using the recommended pattern with a `MainServiceLocator` singleton backed by `SimpleServiceLocator`, here are the steps to migrate.
 This process focuses on switching the underlying locator type, which is the most common first step.
 Using different key types is covered in a later section.